 - This flimsy-looking (but shockingly sturdy) tool is there to tame harsher syllables.
 Think of a sharp “S,” “Ch,” or “Z.”

 - You’ll also want a shock mount if you’re a very active performer.
-DON’T risk messing up a perfect take because you punched the mic in excitement!
-(One of our options has you covered!)
+Don’t risk messing up a perfect take because you punched the mic in excitement!
+(One of my options has you covered!)

-Next, you’ll need an audio interface and a pre amp.
-Stay with us now!
+Next, you’ll need an audio interface and a preamp.
+Stay with me now!